In Seattle, Amazon's rise also delivers growing pains

 In total, the company reports a $4 billion investment in its campus, while its analysts estimate that Amazon's presence in Seattle has created an additional 53,000 jobs outside Amazon, including construction, healthcare, and hospitality.
 While unemployment in Seattle (and greater King County) was 9 percent in 2010, by the end of 2017 officials put the number at 3.6 percent -- that is 0.6 percentage points below the national average and a drop of 5.4 points in 5 years.

-Jon Scoles, CEO of the Downtown Seattle Association, calculates that since the company moved to South Lake Union more than 2,000 small businesses have opened in the neighborhood.
+Jon Scholes, CEO of the Downtown Seattle Association, calculates that since the company moved to South Lake Union more than 2,000 small businesses have opened in the neighborhood.

-"Jobs in the center of your city is about the best thing you can have for the center of your city," Scoles asserts to the I-Team.
+"Jobs in the center of your city is about the best thing you can have for the center of your city," Scholes asserts to the I-Team.
 "It means lots of jobs for that company and great tax revenue, employees that are supporting restaurants and bars and art museums and small retail.
 They've had an incredible effect on our downtown and they've been a catalyst for so much else."

 Seattle's growing pains

-As Scoles lists several positives from Amazon's impact on Seattle, he also concedes some of the growing pains the city continues to endure: a meteoric rise in the cost of living, a finite supply of affordable housing and a universal apprehension to traffic.
+As Scholes lists several positives from Amazon's impact on Seattle, he also concedes some of the growing pains the city continues to endure: a meteoric rise in the cost of living, a finite supply of affordable housing and a universal apprehension to traffic.

-"This company grew faster than they thought they would and that the city thought they would," Scoles says of Amazon.
+"This company grew faster than they thought they would and that the city thought they would," Scholes says of Amazon.
 "When it comes to transit services, parks and public space and housing, you've got to move quickly to make those decisions and investments as a city government and county government as well."

-Put simply, Scoles says Raleigh should "move fast" before Amazon even makes its announcement on HQ2, and cautions that Amazon's 50,000 new jobs are only those of Amazon -- not the other companies that follow.
+Put simply, Scholes says Raleigh should "move fast" before Amazon even makes its announcement on HQ2, and cautions that Amazon's 50,000 new jobs are only those of Amazon -- not the other companies that follow.
 Hulu, Twitter, Snapchat and AirBnb are among several other companies with offices in Seattle.

 "We've built a lot, but not enough.
 The jobs came faster than the housing and we needed to move faster than that."